claudiotalarico/EE406/README.md

 If you are curious to see what version of the iic osic tools you are running use the command: <br>
 `echo $IIC_OSIC_TOOLS_VERSION`

-11. The default PDK is the `sky130A`.
+11. The default PDK is the `ihp-sg13g2`.
 However, the container supports also other PDKs.<br>
+    For more information about the ihp-sg13g2 technology lookup the [IHP github](https://github.com/IHP-GmbH/IHP-Open-PDK)<br>
     The available PDKs are:<br>
     ```
     gf180mcuC